andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 realizes that we're just expressing ourselves with our *bodies*.

-Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and grow hair in the worst places and lose hair in the best.
+Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.

 Circling back to
 <a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,